h3llb3nt/tty2rgbmatrix/README.md

 # software
 what software you'll need:
-- arduino IDE or equivalent. the animated gif library is arduino compatible only at this point. i investigated doing it circuit python but didn't get too far
+- arduino IDE or equivalent. the animated gif library is arduino compatible only at this point. i investigated doing it circuit python but didn't get too far.
 - associated libraries:
-	- ESP32 HUB75 library by mrfaptastic -> https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA
+	- ESP32 HUB75 MatrixPanel I2S DMA library by mrfaptastic -> https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA
 	- AnimatedGIF library by Larry Bank -> https://github.com/bitbank2/AnimatedGIF
-- venice, the creator of tty2oled that started this whole thing, has created a modified version called tty2x that simplifies what it sends from the MiSTer (as far as the active core) to the MCU. this needs to be setup on your MiSTer.
+- venice, the creator of tty2oled that started this whole thing, has created a simplified version called tty2x that simplifies what it sends from the MiSTer (as far as the active core) to the MCU. this needs to be setup on your MiSTer -> https://github.com/venice1200/MiSTer_tty2x

 # software setup
 ![prototype setup](docs/images/prototype.jpeg "prototype")